andrewwhitten/Salesforce-Functions-Recipes/README.md

 # Salesforce-Functions-Recipes

-Salesforce Functions is deprecated and will soon not be available at all (APRIL 2024).
+OBSOLETE: Salesforce Functions is deprecated and will soon not be available at all (APRIL 2024), as well as the end-of-sales for Heroku itself (Feb 2026).
 I will leave this project up as an interesting experiment, and perhaps the basis of similar performance tests in future.

 # Slow Code Test